-Fuses and fuse selection are described in Chapter 1.
-You must use fuses appropriate for the AC line voltage in your area.
-Selection of the line cord is also described in Chapter 1.
+The fuses and fuse selection are described in Chapter 1.
+You must use fuses appropriate for the AC line voltage (mains) in your area.

-Warning: You must use AC line fuses appropriate for the line voltage in your laboratory.
-Incorrect line fuses can limit system performance and may create hazardous conditions.
+Warning: You must use AC line fuses appropriate for the line voltage (mains) in your working area.
+Incorrect line fuses can limit system performance and create hazardous conditions.

+Line cord selection is also described in Chapter 1.
 You must use a line cord rated for a minimum of 1500 W.

-Use the power switch to turn on the electronics in the Reference 30k Booster.
-It controls AC power into three AC-DC converters (power supplies) inside the Reference 30k Chassis.
-The instrument operates in pass-through mode even with the power switch off.
+The power switch is used to turn on the electronics in the Reference 30k Booster.
+It controls AC power (mains) into three AC-DC converters (power supplies) inside the Reference 30k Chassis.
+The instrument can operate in pass-through mode even with the power switch off.